felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 book because I read it in its entirety, and this is something I will come back to in this post.

-In 1 week, I had finished reading my first DevOps book.
+In a single week, I had finished reading my first DevOps book.
 Woohoo!
 I felt like I was ready to conquer the world.
 My mind was now filled with ideas I was excited to try. *The Phoenix Project* subtly advertised for another book from the same author, *The DevOps Handbook*, which